Improved Kelbg Potentials for $Z>1$ and Application to Carbon Plasmas: Introduction

-Due to its applicability as an ablator material in many ICF experiments, carbon and carbon-containing compounds have been the topic of many theoretical and experimental studies over the last two decades.\cite{batani2004hugoniot,Nagao2006,knudson2008shock,PhysRevLett.108.115502,Hamel12,Benedict14,Sanchez15,kraus2015complex,Hu2016,Zhang2017,Zhang2018CH,gaffneyreview,Doppner18,PhysRevE.98.043204,Millot20,Kritcher20,Zhang2020,vorberger2020structure,Lazicki21,knudson2021interplay,Swift22,Hu2022,ao2023exploring,Oleynik2024} This broad interest, as well as the availability of an EOS model based on quantum simulations with which to compare, inspired us to apply the improved Kelbg potential to ddcMD simulations of carbon plasmas as a test of the application of this method for $Z>1$.
-We examine the validity of the QSPs for carbon by comparing the simulated internal energies and pressure for a range of conditions to a previously published equation of state table\cite{Benedict14} that is based on quantum density functional theory and PIMC simulations.
+Due to its applicability as an ablator material in many ICF experiments, prevalence in astrophysical objects, and many applications in both scientific and industrial processes, carbon and carbon-containing compounds have been the topic of many theoretical and experimental studies over the last two decades.\cite{batani2004hugoniot,Nagao2006,knudson2008shock,PhysRevLett.108.115502,Hamel12,Benedict14,Sanchez15,kraus2015complex,Hu2016,Zhang2017,Zhang2018CH,gaffneyreview,Doppner18,PhysRevE.98.043204,Millot20,Kritcher20,Zhang2020,vorberger2020structure,Lazicki21,knudson2021interplay,Swift22,Hu2022,ao2023exploring,Oleynik2024} This broad interest, as well as the availability of an EOS model based on quantum simulations with which to compare, inspired us to apply the improved Kelbg potential to ddcMD simulations of carbon plasmas as a test of the application of this method for $Z>1$.
+We examine the validity of the QSPs for carbon by comparing the simulated internal energies and pressure for a range of conditions to a previously published equation of state table\cite{Benedict14} that is based on quantum density functional theory and restricted PIMC simulations.
 We discuss the validity of the QSP approach within the context of the average occupation of the K-shell, as calculated by the Purgatorio code\cite{Wilson06}.
 We further relate the results of this study to the earlier work of Barker,\cite{Barker71} which focused on the derivation of QSPs for hydrogen, and discuss the validity of the application of QSPs to the calculation of thermodynamic properties.